 Attorneys provide strong counsel on visa issues and other matters

 Even with the advances in LGBT rights over the past couple of decades, many people from around the world still face unique challenges if they want to build a new life in the United States.
-At Deutsch, Killea and Eapen, Immigration Law Firm in Washington, D.C., we recognize how important it is to provide the highest levels of legal representation and service to members of the LGBT community, particularly those who have been persecuted in their home countries.
+At Morris H. Deutsch, Immigration Attorney in Washington, D.C., we recognize how important it is to provide the highest levels of legal representation and service to members of the LGBT community, particularly those who have been persecuted in their home countries.
 Our experienced attorneys counsel clients on visa applications, lawful permanent residence, the effect of Supreme Court decisions on marriage equality and other aspects of the U.S. immigration system.

 Lawyers advise on the sponsorship of same-sex spouses and partners

 If you are an LGBT individual who seeks advice or advocacy related to family immigration issues, our firm can help.
 We offer sound counsel on matters related to: